SashaPatsel/coding-drills/breakouts/sinatra/README.md

 13. Now that we've learned how to render a basic view, let's talk about our database.
 First off, configure your code to connect with your MySQL database.
 Write the code below in `app.rb` towards the top of the file.

+* Create a database in MySQL workbench which you will refer to in the code below.

 ```ruby
 ActiveRecord::Base.establish_connection adapter: 'mysql2', database: 'sinatra_db', host: 'localhost', username: 'root', password: 'password'